sm-supports/configurator/TOOLBAR_CLOSE_BUTTONS.md

 ## Solution Implemented

-Added prominent close buttons (X) at the right end of both toolbars with intelligent behavior.
+Added prominent close buttons (X) at the right end of all three toolbars with intelligent behavior.

 ### Text Toolbar Close Button
 **Behavior:**